CLARIAH/wp4-datalegend-api/readme.md

 `pip install -r requirements.txt`

+This should also install all necessary packages for the `wp4-converters` package, but if this is not the case, you can `pip install -r src/app/wp4-converters/requirements.txt` as well

-Copy the `/src/app/config_template.py` file to `/src/app/config.py` and make necessary changes (see documentation in the file).
+Copy the `src/app/config_template.py` file to `src/app/config.py` and make necessary changes (see documentation in the file).

 Then, in directory `src` run:

 `python run.py`

 the API will be running on <http://localhost:5000> (click this link, or copy it to your browser).

-Go to <http://localhost:5000/specs> to view the API specs in JSON schema format (Swagger)
+Go to <http://localhost:5000/api-docs> to view the API specs in the Swagger UI

 Make sure to always activate the `virtualenv` before running the API again.